 - Choose whether your emails should be automatically encrypted with STARTTLS.
-If so, mark the checkbox next to "Automatic encryption (STARTTLS)."
+If so, check the box next to "Automatic encryption (STARTTLS)."

 - Then click on "Test SMTP Settings."

-- If the test was successful, a message about it appears in green in the upper right corner.
+- If the test is successful, a confirmation in green appears in the upper right.

-- If an error has occurred, a warning will appear in orange.
+- If an error has occurred, a warning will appear in red.
 The following can be the causes of the error message:

-- SMTP information is incorrect, e.g. wrong port number, wrong SMTP server, error in entering the password, etc.)
+- SMTP information is incorrect, e.g. wrong port number, wrong SMTP server, password entry error, etc.

 - Your external email provider has blocked the login for security reasons.

-- If the test was successful, you have the option to save your settings by clicking on the now blue "Save" button.
+- If the test was successful, you can save your settings by clicking on the now blue "Save" button.

 - A pop-up opens asking you to confirm the settings again.
-Click again on "Save."
+Click here again on "Save."

-- A message appears in green that the settings have been saved successfully and the "Save button" is now gray.
+- A confirmation appears in green that the settings have been saved successfully and the "Save" button is now gray.